 - Inability to sweat: Benztropine may keep your body from sweating, which means your body may not cool properly.
 You should take care to stay cool while using benztropine during hot weather.
 Your doctor can tell you more.

-- Dementia warning: Research has indicated that this type of medication, which is called an anticholinergic, can raise your risk of dementia.
+- Dementia warning: has indicated that this type of medication, which is called an anticholinergic, can raise your risk of dementia.

 Benztropine is a prescription drug.
 It comes as an injectable solution and an oral tablet.
 The injectable solution can be given by intramuscular (IM) injection or intravenous (IV) injection.
 The IV injection is injected into a vein.
 The IM injection is injected into a muscle.
 Both types of injection are given by a healthcare provider.